Cheapest Car Insurance for High-Risk Drivers in 2025

 This is 15% more expensive.

-Whether you're already classified as a high-risk driver or want to avoid falling into that category, you can take steps to keep your car insurance low.
+Whether you're already classified as a high-risk driver or want to avoid falling into that category, you can take steps to keep your car insurance costs low.

 1. 1